Julio Murat

-Julio Murat (born on 18 August 1961 in Izmir, Turkey) is a Turkish prelate of the Catholic Church who works in the diplomatic service of the Holy See.
+Julio Murat (born 18 August 1961) is a Turkish prelate of the Catholic Church who works in the diplomatic service of the Holy See.
+He has been an archbishop and a papal nuncio since 2012.

 Biography

-Julio Murat began his preparation for the priesthood in Rome, where on 25 May 1986 he was ordained a priest by the hands of Pope John Paul II in St. Peter's Basilica in the Vatican and was incardinated into the Archdiocese of Izmir.
-After his ordination he continued his education studying canon law at the Pontifical Urban University.
+Julio Murat was born on 18 August 1961 in İzmir, Turkey.
+He began his preparation for the priesthood in Rome, where on 25 May 1986 he was ordained a priest by Pope John Paul II in St. Peter's Basilica in the Vatican and was incardinated in the Archdiocese of İzmir.
+After his ordination he continued his education, studying canon law at the Pontifical Urban University.
 In 1991 Murat concluded his law studies, with his doctoral dissertation "I diritti soggettivi della buona fama e dell'intimita codificati nel Canone 220".

+Diplomatic career

-In 1992 he graduated himself to the preparation for diplomatic service at the Pontifical Ecclesiastical Academy, and from 1 January 1994 he began working in the Vatican diplomatic missions.
-Successively, Murat worked in Indonesia, Pakistan, Belarus, Austria, and from January 2003 at the Section for Relations with States of the Secretariat of State of the Holy See.
+In 1992 he entered the Pontifical Ecclesiastical Academy, and on 1 January 1994 began working in the Vatican diplomatic missions.
+Murat worked in Indonesia, Pakistan, Belarus, and Austria.
+Beginning in January 2003 he worked in the Section for Relations with States of the Secretariat of State of the Holy See.

-On 27 January 2012 he was appointed by Pope Benedict XVI apostolic nuncio in Zambia and titular archbishop of Orange.
-Murat was ordained bishop on 3 March 2012 in Rome, by Secretary of State Tarcisio Bertone.
+On 27 January 2012, Pope Benedict XVI appointed him apostolic nuncio in Zambia and titular archbishop of Orange.
+Murat was consecrated a bishop on 3 March 2012 in Rome, by Secretary of State Tarcisio Bertone.
 On 6 June 2012, he was named nuncio to Malawi as well.

 On 24 March 2018, Pope Francis named him apostolic nuncio to Cameroon.
 The responsibilities of Nuncio to Equatorial Guinea were added on 29 March.